 The cybersecurity learning modules provide the basics of cybersecurity needed to assist in the overall cybersecurity solution.
-The comprehensive learning resources provide the essential concepts to assist in the overall cybersecurity solution.
+The comprehensive resources provide the essential concepts to assist in the overall cybersecurity solution.

 Special pricing for members when logged in.